thorian93/ansible-role-upgrade/README.md

 Force a reboot of each server independent of the result of the reboot check.
 Default is `false`, set to `true` to enable forced reboots.

+    upgrade_reporting_enable: "false"

+Enable the reporting function of this role to output the installed updates and optionally write them to file.

+    upgrade_reporting_path: "."

+Define where the reports should be placed.
+Default is your current working directory.

 ## Dependencies

 None.